Pros: Fun characters and a strong plot

 Murder at the Taffy Shop is a great return visit to these fun characters.
 If you enjoy cozy mysteries, you’ll enjoy solving one along with characters who love them as much as you do.

 NOTE: Like the first in the series, this book is a Barnes and Noble exclusive release for the first year.
-Links currently take you to bn.com.
-In 2021, it will be available from all retailers in all formats.
+It is now available in all formats.

 NOTE 2: I received an ARC of this book.